RAG4J/devoxx-2025-assignments/assignments/step_2_spring_ai.md

 > Switch the active profile to 'springai-multi' in the application.yml file
 > Create the memory bean in the configuration class SpringAiMultiAgentConfig.
 > Add the memory bean to the constructor of the TalksAgent. (if not done in the previous assignment)
-> Create the SciFiAgent class, extending ActionAgent.
+> Complete the SciFiAgent class.
 > Add the SciFiAgent to the configuration in SpringAiMultiAgentConfig and add the SciFiAgent to the Agentregistry.
 > Restart the application
 > Ask questions for both agents.
 Check the logs to see if the router agent routes the question to the correct agent.